 Shown at NYU ITP Winter Show 2016

 Various iterations considered different ways visual information and animation could help users make sense of the unfamiliar sounds and compose the piece.
+The challenge lay in indicating what sounds were currently being played and how they might combine with future sounds.

 Visit the live site to play the chirps, hoots and whistles of owls, sparrows, and other birds